B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 Step 3: Keep Partners in the Loop

-• Confirming every lead received
+• Confirming every lead the moment it is received

 Step 4: Recognize and Reward Contributions